 In 2017 there were over 28,000 cosmetic surgery operations performed according to British Association of Aesthetic Plastic Surgeons (BAAPS) and it appears that both men and women are now taking advantage of the many invasive and non-invasive treatments available.

 Here is a list of the most popular surgical procedures:

-Cosmetic surgery is known to have risks, but that doesn’t mean you can’t claim if something goes wrong whilst you are under the knife.
+Cosmetic surgery is known to have risks, but that doesn’t mean you can’t claim if something goes wrong whether you have surgical or non-surgical cosmetic treatment.

 Whether you have paid privately for a procedure, or it was performed as part of NHS treatment, if your cosmetic surgery hasn’t gone as you had planned you may be entitled to claim.

 The standard of the treatment carried out by many cosmetic surgeons in the UK is excellent.
 However, some surgeons in the UK and abroad can make mistakes during surgery that lead to terrible scarring, injuries and the need for further treatment.

 Here are some of the common botched cosmetic surgery claims we can help with:

 - Nose jobs (Rhinoplasty)